 AI code review tools — CodeRabbit vs Greptile vs Copilot vs Cursor (and where Securie fits)

 AI code review is one of the cleanest AI-agent deployments — bounded scope, structurally verifiable output, immediate value on every PR.
-Here is the honest comparison of the four real choices in 2026, with the security review angle most reviews skip.
+Here is the honest comparison of the four real choices in 2026, with the evidence angle most reviews skip.

 AI code review went from novelty to standard in 2024-2025.
 By 2026, most engineering teams have at least one AI reviewer on their PRs.
 Picking which one is the question.

 Four real choices: CodeRabbit, Greptile, GitHub Copilot's review mode, and Cursor's review mode.
-Plus Securie covers the security-specific subset of code review with sandbox verification.
+Securie sits next to those tools as the production-assurance layer: verified repairs, release gates, and signed evidence for code that must be safe to ship.

 This is the honest comparison.
 What each is best at, where each gets it wrong, and how they fit together.